 2. When are the 2020 permits released and how many?

 The Peruvian Government limits the release of permits to around 500 per day (including porters!) which are issued on a first-come-first-served basis so it’s important to get in there quick.
-Permits for 2020 are thought to be released in the first week of October for the year ahead.
+Permits for 2020 are set to be released on the below dates:

 3. When do I need to book my Inca Trail permit?